cityofaustin/coa-dev-challenges/backend/README.md

 - CapMetro Open Data: https://data.texas.gov/capital-metro
 - awesome-transit: https://github.com/CUTR-at-USF/awesome-transit
 - Us.
 If you are stuck, or need guidance, leave a comment to a line of code in Github or email us.

-## Some Hints & Guidelines

-- Build your API using any frameworks, tools, databases, or libraries you like.
-- Write clean code.
-Bonus points for tests.
-  - Your tests don't need to be extensive.
-Just check the basics.
-For example, does the routes query return more than 1 route?
-- You must work on this alone.
-Do not share the code challenge with others.